libsql/sqld/docs/HTTP_V2_SPEC.md

 executes all requests, even if some of them return errors.

-If the client receives an HTTP error (4xx or 5xx response) in response to the `stream` endpoint, it means that the server encountered an internal error and the stream is no longer valid.
+If the client receives an HTTP error (4xx or 5xx response) in response to the `pipeline` endpoint, it means that the server encountered an internal error and the stream is no longer valid.

 ## Requests